 Particulars Regulation Number Compliance status (Yes/No/NA) Compliance observed for the following

 Board of Directors 17 Yes Board composition.

 Meeting of Board of directors.

 Quorum of board meeting

 Review of Compliance Reports.

 Plans for orderly succession for appointments.

 Code of Conduct.

 Fees/compensation.

 Minimum Information to be placed before the Board.

 Compliance Certificate.

 Risk Assessment & Management.

 Performance Evaluation of Independent Directors.

-Recommendation of board
+Recommendation of Board

-Maximum number of directorship
+Maximum number of Directorship

 Audit Committee 18 Yes Composition.

 Meeting of Audit Committee.

 Powers of Audit Committee.

 Role of Audit Committee and review of information by the committee.

-Nomination & Nomination & 19 Yes • Composition.
+Nomination & 19 Yes Composition.

-remuneration committee • Quorum
+remuneration committee Quorum

 Meeting

 Role of the committee.

 Particulars Regulation Number Compliance status (Yes/No/NA) Compliance observed for the following Stakeholder Relationship Committee 20 Yes Composition.Meeting.Role of the committee.
-Risk management Committee 21 Not Applicable It is applicable only to Top 1000 listed entities and our company is not falling under this criteria.
+Risk management Committee 21 Not Applicable It is applicable only to Top 1000 listed entities and our Company is not falling under this criteria.
 Vigil Mechanism 22 Yes Formulation of Vigil Mechanism for Directors and employees.
-Adequate safeguards against victimization of director(s) or employee(s) or any other person who avail the mechanism and also provide for direct access to the chairperson of the audit committee in appropriate or exceptional cases.
+Adequate safeguards against victimization of Director(s) or employee(s) or any other person who avail the mechanism and also provide for direct access to the Chairperson of the audit committee in appropriate or exceptional cases.
 Related Party Transaction 23 Yes Policy on materiality of related party transactions and on dealing with related party transaction.
 Prior or omnibus approval of Audit Committee for all related party transactions.
-Disclosure of related party transactions.
-Corporate Governance requirements with respect to subsidiary of listed entity 24 Yes Audit Committee reviews the financial statements, in particular, the investments made by the unlisted subsidiary.
-Minutes of the meetings of the board of directors of the unlisted subsidiary is placed at the meeting of the board of directors of the Company.
-Annual Secretarial Compliance Report 24(A) Yes Annual Secretarial Compliance Report.
-Obligations with respect to Independent Directors 25 Yes Alternate Director to Independent Director.
+Disclosure of related party transactions on consolidated basis Corporate Governance requirements with respect to subsidiary of listed entity 24 Yes Composition of Board of Directors of unlisted material Subsidiary Audit Committee reviews the financial statements, in particular, the investments made by the unlisted subsidiary.
+Minutes of the meetings of the Board of Directors of the unlisted subsidiary is placed at the meeting of the Board of Directors of the Company.
+Annual Secretarial Compliance Report 24(A) Yes Annual Secretarial Compliance Report Secretarial Audit of listed entity and its material unlisted subsidiary Obligations with respect to Independent Directors 25 Yes Alternate Director to Independent Director.
 Maximum Directorship and tenure.
 Meeting of Independent Directors.
 Familiarization of Independent Directors.
 Declaration form Independent Director Directors and Officers insurance.
 Obligations with respect to employees including senior management, key managerial persons, directors and promoters 26 Yes Memberships/Chairmanships in Committees.
 Affirmation with Compliance with code of conduct from Directors and Senior Management.
-Other Corporate Governance requirements 27 Yes Compliance with Discretionary requirements.Filing of quarterly compliance report on Corporate Governance.
-Website 46(2)(b) to (i) Yes Terms and conditions of appointment of independent directors.
-Composition of various committees of board of directors.
-Code of conduct of board of directors and senior management personnel.
+Other Corporate Governance requirements 27 Yes Compliance with Discretionary requirements.
+Filing of quarterly compliance report on Corporate Governance.
+Website 46(2)(b) to (i) Yes Terms and conditions of appointment of Independent Directors.
+Composition of various committees of Board of Directors.
+Code of conduct of Board of Directors and senior management personnel.
 Details of establishment of Vigil mechanism/ Whistle Blower policy.
 Criteria of making payments to non-executive directors.
 Policy on dealing with related party transactions.
 Policy for determining 'material' subsidiaries.
-Details of familiarization programmes imparted to independent directors.
+Details of familiarization programmes imparted to Independent Directors.

-Certificate Under Regulation 17 (8) & Part B of Schedule II of SEBI (Listing Obligations and Disclosure Requirement) Regulations, 2015
+Certificate under Regulation 17 (8) & Part B of Schedule II of SEBI (Listing Obligations and Disclosure Requirement) Regulations, 2015

+To

-The Board of Directors Inspirisys Solutions Limited First Floor, Dowlath Towers, 57, 59, 61 & 63, Taylors Road, Kilpauk Chennai - 600 010.
+The Board of Directors

+Inspirisys Solutions Limited

+First Floor, Dowlath Towers,

+57, 59, 61 & 63, Taylors Road, Kilpauk

+Chennai - 600 010.

-We certify that we have reviewed the financial statements and the cash flow statement prepared based on Indian Accounting Standards for the year ended 31st March, 2022 and that to the best of our knowledge and belief:
+We certify that we have reviewed the financial statements and the cash flow statement prepared based on Indian Accounting Standards for the year ended 31st March, 2023 and that to the best of our knowledge and belief: